GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 Over the years we have assembled a specific set of design principles and style conventions that allow for better readability and make understanding and changing code more predictable.

-We expect your code to conform to those princinples in both design and style, so that it integrates well with the rest of Fabric/FAST without having to go through long and painful PR cycles before it can be merged.
+We expect your code to conform to those principles in both design and style, so that it integrates well with the rest of Fabric/FAST without having to go through long and painful PR cycles before it can be merged.

 The sections below describe our design approach and style conventions, with specific mentions of FAST stages where their larger scope requires additional rules.